 1. THEY FILL GAPS IN THE LABOR MARKET

-Let’s face it – it’s really hard to find candidates right now.
-With the national unemployment rate of 4.3%, there just simply aren’t enough workers to get the job done.
-Refugees can fill these shortages, often times taking on undesirable jobs that are dirty, difficult, dangerous, and dull.
+Let’s face it – it’s tough to find candidates right now.
+With the national unemployment rate of 4.3%, there simply aren’t enough workers to get the job done.
+Refugees can fill these shortages, often taking on undesirable jobs that are dirty, difficult, dangerous, and dull.
 With minimum training, advice, and support, most refugees can find work in the United States, where entry-level jobs with few skill requirements are abundant.

 2. THEY'RE GOOD FOR BUSINESS

 While recruiting refugees may involve additional costs initially, there is no doubt the investment is right for your company.
 A 2016 report from The Tent Foundation and OPEN found that investing one Euro (or $1.19 US dollars) in welcoming refugees can yield nearly two (or $2.39 US dollars) in economic benefits within five years.

 Beyond the monetary gain, companies want to be seen doing their part helping during such an unprecedented humanitarian crisis.
 OPEN's Philippe Legrain explains: "Assisting refugees earns goodwill from governments and consumers – and helps to attract, keep, and motivate current employees."

 When you hire refugees, you’re bringing new perspectives, languages, and backgrounds to your company.
 Studies show that a more diverse workforce can boost creativity and innovation and can help tap new markets both domestically and abroad.

 4. THEY'RE HARD WORKING AND HIGHLY MOTIVATED